calculemuscode/oli-hammock/README.md

 assumptions than the default OLI Superactivity; the tradeoff is that there is less code required to create and grade activities.

-You wrap your simple activity specification up in the OLI Hammock, and you hang the hammock into the OLI embedded activity framework.
+You wrap your simple {@link Activity} specification up in the OLI Hammock, and you hang the hammock into the OLI embedded activity framework.
 OLI runs the activity+hammock combination, which is smushed together with the help of Webpack, into something that looks like a regular old activity to the OLI Superactivity.

 ```